Coronavirus: renters and landlords support

 - Landlords cannot make an application to the courts for possession of a property during the crisis.

 - Landlords will be protected as they can apply for a 3-month mortgage payment holiday to their Buy to Let mortgage lender.
 This will help landlords to meet mortgage payments themselves and will mean no unnecessary pressure is put on their tenants as a result.

-- The government will also issue guidance which asks landlords to show understanding at this time and to allow tenants who are affected by this to remain in their homes.
+- The government asks landlords to show understanding at this time and to allow tenants who are affected by this to remain in their homes.
 At the end of this period, landlords and tenants will be expected to work together to set up an affordable repayment plan, taking into account tenants’ individual circumstances.
 The NLA has produced a guide on how to access financial support.
-This guide is useful for both landlords and tenants.

 - Landlords and agents managing Houses in Multiple Occupation (HMO’s) and tenants living in HMO’s or other shared accommodation can find advice to assist with cleaning/disinfecting accommodation and general hygiene standards in non-healthcare settings such as HMO’s, hostels and other shared accommodation.